jameswklassen/geospatial-weather-data-mining/README.md

 - [World Ocean Database: code tables](https://www.nodc.noaa.gov/OC5/WOD/wod_codes.html)
   - [Acronyms](https://www.ncei.noaa.gov/access/world-ocean-database-select/bin/builder.pl)

-### Maps in python:
+### Maps in python

 - https://www.youtube.com/watch?v=6GGcEoodLNM
 - https://www.youtube.com/watch?v=hA39KSTb3dY

-Data Available we want to use?
+## Datasets

+We are using [NOAA](https://www.nodc.noaa.gov/OC5/WOD/pr_wod.html) datasets with the following ocean information:

-- Water Temperature
+- Temperature
 - Salinity
+- Oxygen

+One dataset contains data points from the entire year of 2005.
+The other dataset contains data points from the entire year of 2019.

+## Process

 Fixed time interval dataset using clustering methods and represented using Data Visualization:

-- Cluster water temperature and salinity data into distinct clusters and visually represent them on a map (using coloured regions)
+- Cluster water temperature, salinity, and oxygen data into distinct clusters and visually represent them on a map (using coloured regions)
   - Clusters could be represented as a geographical region
-  - User specify how many different clusters of temperature they want represented then data clustered appropriately
+  - User specify how many different clusters of variables they want represented then data clustered appropriately
-  - Change saturation of colour based on salinity value
+  - Change saturation of colour based on salinity/oxygen value, etc

 ## Algorithm

 Clustering algorithm idea:

 - Determine min/max range
-- Input # of desired clusters, evenly split the clusters among that range in the form of temperature ranges
+- Input number of desired clusters, evenly split the clusters among that range in the form of temperature ranges
 - Adjust the groups one by one until they’re all roughly even, same # of points or same geographical area
-- Plot them w/ different colours on a map projection
+- Plot them with different colours on a map projection